 - I have no interest in being an employee ever again (caveat SpaceX, Microsoft), and am only considering Consultant, Contractor or Advisor arrangements or better yet, completely informal collaboration and friendship.

 - I deplore software patents.
 I am not willing to sign NDA agreements.
 Trust me or do not trust with private information as you see fit.
 Companies do not own their employee’s brains.
 Ideas should be free.
 Unnecessary secrecy is repugnant.
 It is execution which has the real business value, not the ideas themselves, which are two-a-penny.

 - Money does not motivate me.
 Being in a position to progress humanity does.

-- I am willing to accept cryptocurrencies or cryptoassets as payment for my services, as long as I have sufficient $CDN income to make my mortgage payments and to pay for the cost of living in one of the least affordable cities on the planet with three children to raise.
+- I am willing to accept cryptocurrencies or cryptoassets as payment for my services, as long as I have sufficient $CDN income to cover the cost of living in one of the least affordable cities on the planet with three children to raise.

 What does Bob have to offer?

 - Four and half years at the heart of the Ethereum and blockchain ecosystem, with key roles at the Ethereum Foundation, ConsenSys, the Enterprise Ethereum Alliance (EEA) and long-time affiliation with and now active involvement at Hyperledger.

 - Extensive connections and positive relationships.
 Great breadth of blockchain knowledge.